isabellyrocha/pipetune/README.md

 ---
 ### Clustering

 In the current version, clustring is implemented using Kmeans algorithm on low level events collected using hardware performance counters.
-A preselected list of 58 performance counters are collected every second during a given epoch and the system configurations to be applied in that given trial is deficed by this profile.
-A model is pretrainined in available at ``, but the model is updated as new workloads comes to the system.
+A preselected list of 58 performance counters are collected every second during a given epoch and the system configurations to be applied in that given trial is defined by this profile.
+A pretrainined model is available at `clustering/model.pkl`, but the model is updated as new workloads comes to the system.
 Bellow we can see a subset of the profiling results for a given workloads during 5 epochs.

 ![alt text](https://github.com/isabellyrocha/pipetune/blob/master/docs/profiling.png?raw=true)